Sunday, July 15, 2012

 • The most accurate conversion rates track shoppers over repeat visits.
 On the first visit, the shopper might ask about the items; on the second visit, consider the alternatives; and on the third visit, make the selection and purchase.

 As traffic volume goes up, the conversion rate goes down.
 That is mainly a function of the availability of sales help and cash/wrap access.
 One significant reason people in a retail store don’t buy is that they can’t get somebody to help them and they anticipate a wait to pay.
 Small to midsize stores usually have the same number of staff working for a whole shift, but traffic patterns vary during that shift.
-Research indicates that another reason for the inverse relationship between traffic volume and conversion rate is that during slower traffic times, those who do make it into the store are more likely to be interested shoppers.
+Another possible reason for the inverse relationship between traffic volume and conversion rate is that during slower traffic times, those who do make it into the store might be those who are interested shoppers.

 Paying attention only to average conversion rates impedes your aligning your staffing to the traffic patterns.
 Take samples of conversion rates at different times of day and week.
 Then plot the patterns.